aarontimko/alexis-project/README.md

 ### Docker Networking

 With Docker, you can create internal networks which never have to leave the Docker context.

 We chose to use an internal Docker network as the default communication to improve portability of Alexis, but ports are also exposed for the Classifier and Action_Handler APIs on the Docker Host.

 ### API Access

-After some consideration, we chose _not_ to implement a message queue like RabbitMQ or Kafka, and instead designed APIs.
+After some consideration, we chose _not_ to implement a message queue like RabbitMQ or Kafka, and instead designed APIs for component interaction.

 This not only reduced components and dependencies, but also allows us to design APIs which can be called directly.

 We have already seen this pay off by allowing individuals to easily interface with Alexis and call the Action_Handler API (of course, with their own Authentication Token!)

 ### Rule Storage

-Currently the rules are stored on disk, which is admittedly lazy, but it accomplishes the task.
+Currently the rules are stored on disk, which is admittedly lazy, but it accomplishes the goal of storing rules.

 As a guiding directive, we wanted to focus on making rules powerful and flexible so that it keeps rule storage to a minimum.